• Equity Vault Auctions

 How it Works During the Adjustment Window

-• Approximately 72 hours before bidding closes, EVA emails all participating bidders a one-time opportunity to increase their bid.
+Approximately 72 hours before bidding closes, EVA will email all participating bidders a one-time opportunity to increase their bid.

-• First-time bidders are not informed of the highest bid range.
+First-time bidders whose bids are submitted in the final 72 hours of the auction are not informed of the highest bid range.

 Why We Do This